 It is no secret that church website load time has always been important, but it is becoming increasingly vital to ensure that your site loads quickly.
-In a recent update, Google has put an increased weight on website load times as an indicator for how your site ranks in Google.
+In a recent update, Google has put increased weight on website load times as an indicator of how your site ranks in Google.
 While it is unclear how much focus is given to page load speed right now, it is undoubtedly going to be of increased importance going forward, so now is the time to get your church website load time in check.
 You can check for yourself how your site is performing by using Google’s Pagespeed Insights Tool.

-Another reason why church website load speed is important is simply because people hate waiting for pages to load.
+Another reason why church website load speed is important is simply that people hate waiting for pages to load.
 Having a site that loads quickly gives visitors improved user experience, thus increasing the likelihood of repeat visits.
 It is a fact that if your site doesn’t load within 3 seconds, people start to leave the page.
 After 4 seconds over 25% of visitors will have left, so improving your church website load time is vital.